List of festivals in Nigeria: Gidi Culture Festival

-The Gidi Culture Festival (often dubbed Coachella in Lagos) is an annual one-day music and arts festival that takes place in Lagos, Nigeria.
+The Gidi Culture Festival (often dubbed "Coachella in Lagos") is an annual one-day music and arts festival held in Lagos.
 Co-founded by Chinedu Okeke and Oriteme Banigo, it was created in response to a demand from the local youth culture for live, affordable, and accessible entertainment in Africa.
 The festival provides a venue for live bands, DJs, and musical acts to perform.
 It also features outdoor activities, local vendors, and artisans.
 The main show features a line-up of African acts from numerous countries, including Nigeria, Ghana, South Africa, Congo, Kenya, and the United Kingdom.
 The goal of the festival is to encourage the development of African talent and promote artists both within the continent and into overseas markets.

 Livespot X Festival

-Livespot X Festival is an annual music concert that launched in 2019 with its maiden edition in Lagos, Nigeria and Accra, Ghana.
+Livespot X Festival is an annual music concert that launched in 2019 with its maiden edition in Lagos, Nigeria, and Accra, Ghana.
 The concert is organized by Livespot 360 owned by Deola Art Alade.
 The 2019 edition of Livespot X Festival unveiled artists including Cardi B, Teni, Burna Boy, Tiwa Savage, Seyi Shay, Joeboy, Ice Prince, DJ Cuppy, Reekado Banks, and Patoranking which was held in Lagos and Ghana.

-Livespot X Festival featured a fusion of incredible live performances; music, impressive lighting, special acts, and immersive experiences, all rolled into one high-octane event.